marcoalopez/IDEAproject/IDEA_project.md

 #### Ice $Ih$

 [Ice $Ih$](https://en.wikipedia.org/wiki/Ice_Ih) (I-hexagonal) refers to the ordinary ice that forms on the Earth's surface and gives rise to the eye-catching shapes of snowflakes.
-Similar to magnesium, Ice $Ih$ is a hexagonal crystal with strong anisotropic properties, easy basal slip (non-basal slip is about 60 times harder), and prone to undergo dynamic recrystallization.
+Similar to magnesium, Ice $Ih$ lattice is hexagonal and has strong anisotropic plastic properties, such as easy basal slip (non-basal slip is about 60 times harder), and is prone to undergo dynamic recrystallization.
 Knowledge of the rheological properties of ice $Ih$ is of great interest for the modelling of the flow of glaciers and polar ice sheets but also for the understanding of the mechanical behaviour of materials deformed at temperatures close to the material melting point (i.e. as a model material).
 In our experiments, we used rectangular samples of 10x10x1.5 cm side of polycrystalline columnar ice (i.e. formed of parallel columnar grains with c-axis close to the observation surface) with speckle random patterns on the sample surface (Fig. 2).

 Our main goal with these creep experiments is to understand how strain localise and/or delocalised at grain scale, how this phenomenon is affected by local grain interactions, and how the concentration of local deformation relates to the development of dynamic recrystallization.
 These issues have implications for the modelling of the deformed state of polycrystalline materials at the microstructural scale using continuum mechanics.